hphelion/documentation/moonshot/prepare.releasenotes.md

 ##Features in HP Cloud OS for Moonshot 1.0## {#features}

 **Optimized for Workloads** &mdash; HP Cloud OS for Moonshot is optimized to deliver and manage workloads on your HP Moonshot environment.
 It provides simple workload modeling with repeatable, consistent workload placement.
-This functionality allows you to optimally align workloads with your moonshot resources for optimal resource utilization.
+This functionality allows you to optimally align workloads with your Moonshot resources for optimal resource utilization.

 **Flexible and Open Architecture** &mdash; Powered by OpenStack&#174; technology, HP Cloud OS for Moonshot provides you a flexible, industry leading, vendor neutral and open source cloud architecture.